Ebonsignori/min-vim/mappings.md

 Add surroundings of a block `ys <A>`.
 In this case the block is whatever navigation chain you specifiy.
 For instance at the beginning of a word you want to surround with quotes, you could say `ysw"` and the word would suddenly be surrounded by quotes.
 You could do this to an entire line with `ys$"`.
 In the middle of a word you could say

+You can follow these same patterns to "delete surround" with `ds`

 `ctrl+p`: IDE like fuzzy file search. ctrl+p again from this window to search for previous file.

 Autoformat Terraform, Json, or autofix JS file with Eslint: